cjfshaw/JungleSim/README.md

 The latest version
 --------------------------------------------
 Currently the simulator runs through the red buff camp and the blue buff camp.
 He can kill them and level up.
-However, the rate at which the champion levels up is currently incorrect due to an error in the CheckExp function, found in champ.cpp and champ.h.
-I am unsure how to include the champion's current level in the calculations for this function.

 Remaining goals
 --------------------------------------------